Updated October 25, 2023

 Your maternity hospital tour and your childbirth class should both discuss fetal monitoring, but if you have questions about wireless monitoring during your tour is a good time to ask.

 Wireless monitoring, also known as Telemetry monitoring uses a transmitter that is attached to the patient’s thigh and the wireless signal is recorded at the central nursing station in labor and delivery.

 Telemetry monitoring allows patients to be monitored while walking around the hospital floor.

-Since it is often encouraged to ambulate during early labor this type of monitoring was introduced so laboring patients did not have to remain at bed rest throughout their labor.
+Since it is often encouraged to ambulate during early labor this type of monitoring was introduced so laboring patients did not have to remain on bed rest throughout their labor.

 Though wireless monitoring has been around for many years, it was not used very often.

 - A poor wireless signal

-- The transducer stopped picking up the FHR because of activity (mother and fetus) would cause the transducer to move.
+- The transducer stopped picking up the FHR because activity (mother and fetus) would cause the transducer to move.

 Most often this required adjusting the position of the transducer.
 Unfortunately, this would occur often and was anxiety-provoking for the mother.